MananJBhatt/Akshar-Movies/README.md

 # Akshar Movies

-MovieApp is a web application that provides information about movies using the TMDb (The Movie Database) API.
-Users can search for movies, view details, and discover trending movies and trending people
+Akshar Movies is a web application that provides information about movies using the TMDb (The Movie Database) API.
+Users can search for movies, view details, and discover trending movies and trending people with a fluent and user friendly UI.

 ## Live Website
 -[Akshar Movies](https://chimerical-palmier-167b5e.netlify.app/)